Ad-Growth/ad-sdk-docs/docs/getting_started/configuration/unity.md

 For this you need to have the app keys at hand, you can get your keys by registering the app in the [AdServer panel](https://adserver.adgrowth.com/mfe-apps/apps).

-In the AdServer panel you will have 2 types of keys, Development and Production.
+In the AdServer panel you will have two types of keys, Development and Production.
 We strongly recommend that you **only use production keys when compiling your app for distribution**.
 ​

 You must add these two keys on AdServer Settings panel